Standards are different from guidelines. Standards are firm and must be followed. Successful data warehouses use standards

 Just because a query ran to completion and produced a result, it does not mean the answer is correct.
 The query may have been written incorrectly, the data might not have been understood, the data may have been wrong or incomplete, or old data may have been accessed with the user believing he or she was looking at current data.
 User training should include techniques for validation including reasonableness checks.

 Any queries or report programs that become a part of the libraries must go through a rigorous test since users will be counting on the correctness of these programs.
 The testing should include user acceptance tests that incorporate the documentation associated with the queries and reports.

 Data quality is a mixed bag that includes no duplicates, no missing values, correct data types, valid values, and accurate data.
 It is best to look at each of these data quality characteristics separately as the tasks to correct -or not correct – the dirty data is often quite different.

 Very few organizations have a process to determine how clean the data should be.
 Some misguided organizations make the assumption that all the data should and will be clean.
 Other organizations don’t even consider cleansing since they believe that if it’s clean enough for the operational systems, it’s clean enough for the data warehouse.
 The fact is that while it may be clean enough for the operational systems, it just isn’t clean enough for the data warehouse.

 The approach to data quality must be pragmatic.
-First you need to determine just how bad the data is - it's almost always worse than you thought.
-Next you need to determine the value of cleaning up each data field and if it's even feasible to do so - some data can never be corrected.
+First you need to determine just how bad the data is – it’s almost always worse than you thought.
+Next you need to determine the value of cleaning up each data field and if it’s even feasible to do so – some data can never be corrected.
 Your data will never be perfect and so you need to determine where you will spend your valuable time and resources.
-Cleansing of some data will cost more than its worth.
+Cleansing of some data will cost more than it is worth.